electron/website/blog/electron-33-0.md

 #### Deprecated: `textured` option in `BrowserWindowConstructorOption.type`

 The `textured` option of `type` in `BrowserWindowConstructorOptions` has been deprecated with no replacement.
 This option relied on the [`NSWindowStyleMaskTexturedBackground`](https://developer.apple.com/documentation/appkit/nswindowstylemask/nswindowstylemasktexturedbackground) style mask on macOS, which has been deprecated with no alternative.

-#### Removed: macOS 10.15 support

-macOS 10.15 (Catalina) is no longer supported by [Chromium](https://chromium-review.googlesource.com/c/chromium/src/+/5734361).

-Older versions of Electron will continue to run on Catalina, but macOS 11 (Big Sur) or later will be required to run Electron v33.0.0 and higher.

 #### Deprecated: `systemPreferences.accessibilityDisplayShouldReduceTransparency`